rackeldevs1/survivalhotbarsaving/README.md

-# Hotbar Saver — Fabric Mod
+# GMS Hotbar Saving by rackeldevs

 Save and restore your hotbar in **any gamemode** (Survival, Creative, Adventure).
 Works exactly like vanilla's creative hotbar saving, but without the Creative Mode restriction.